threadi/nested-ordered-lists-block-editor/readme.txt

 == Changelog ==

 = @@VersionNumber@@ =
+- Added 3 new iconsets for the lists
-* Added GitHub action to build release ZIP
+- Added GitHub action to build release ZIP
+- Added Plugin Check for each release (additional to complete WordPress Coding Standard check)
+- Added minification of generated styles to optimize loading times
+- Added new hooks
+- Added help page for first steps
-* New minimum requirement for WordPress 6.6
+- New minimum requirement to WordPress 6.6 and PHP 8.1
-* Moved changelog to GitHub
+- Moved changelog to GitHub
+- Renamed CSS-handle
+- Optimized version detection for own files
+- Optimized loading of style of this plugin: only if a list block is used
-* Updated dependencies
+- Updated dependencies
+- Removed language files from release
-* Fixed: inherited settings not working
+- Inherited settings has been not working
+- Fixed content of blueprint for Playground-preview

 [older changes](https://github.com/threadi/nested-ordered-lists-block-editor/changelog.md)